piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 ### 5. How do we manage the syncing process?

-Users need to know in asap if a change happens to their file because it will affect their editing flow.

-Long polling is an approach for managing notifications.

-When a user uploads, it can send a notification to a service bus which the other users subscribe to.
+When users make changes to files, it is important that they are communicated quickly to other users because it will affect what other users are doing.

+So we need a notification system, and a way for users to be made aware of changes.
+There are 2 flows we need to consider, receiving updates and triggering updates

+#### Receiving Updates
+Notifications will need to happen in real-time.
+Two options are [Long Polling](https://www.enjoyalgorithms.com/blog/long-polling-in-system-design0) or [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

+Both are valid.
+WebSocket can be better for more fluid real-time connection and better management of server load.
+However, we will go with Long polling because it is simpler to implement and maintain.
+We can always switch to WebSocket later as our user base increases and server load becomes a clear issue.

+So when a user opens their client device it will initiate a long polling connection with the server.
+Then, when a user calls the `Save()` or `Delete()` API this will trigger all of the open long poll requests to return and then reinitiate a new long poll request.

 ### 6. How are we going to handle conflicting versions of a document?

-If there's a conflict we have a few options

-- Latest version always overwrites (not good because it means the other user's changes will be lost)
+When users make changes to a file, it's possible that someone has already triggered an update to that file.
+In that case, the 2 versions will be conflicting.
+There are a few options we could adopt to manage this:

+- Have the latest version always overwrite but this would cause users to lose their changes, so it's probably not as great option.
+- Save a copy of the conflicting file.
+By appending an incrementing number to the end of the file name it ensures the files never conflict.
+The downside is that user's won't necessarily be aware of the new copy and may have to clean up their files later.
-- Prompt to say there is a newer version
+- Prompt to say there is a newer version and ask what to do.
+This approach is probably the gold standard in terms of User Experience, however it adds a lot of extra complexity to the code.

-- Save a copy.
+In this case, saving a copy is a nice solution because it's simple and easier to implement.
+We can improve upon the system later with the prompt once other more important issues are addressed or the users flag it as a significant concern.

 ### 7. How do we ensure smooth UX when bandwidth is low?